• Skip to primary navigation

 Instructions

-• Remove seeds from cucumber; diced into small pieces.
+• Remove seeds from cucumber; dice into small pieces.
+Dice onion into small bits.

 • Add cucumber, onion, cream cheese, Duke's Mayonnaise, hot sauce, kosher salt, and garlic powder into a bowl.
 Mix until well-combined.
 Taste and season additionally according to preference.